shaunsingh/nyxt-nix-kiosk/README.md

 If you are not using an apple-silicon machine, comment out `./apple-silicon-support` from the imports in `configuration.nix` and import your own copy of `hardware-configuration.nix`.
 Add/remove/adjust options as needed.
 By default the hostname is `nyxtkiosk`.
 Change it as needed

+By default, `nyxt4-wrapped/default.nix` builds a pre-release of NYXT 4.0 with WebkitGTK built with support for DRM.
+As a result, the build may take a while and your config may be unsupported.
+Adjust as needed

 ## Installation

 This guide assumes you either already have a full installation of NixOS or are in a live CD.
 If you have trouble installing NixOS, use the official [manual](https://nixos.org/manual/nixos/unstable/)